lkesteloot/unsong/unsong.md

 [open-bracket]Aaron?] she thought as she wandered through the corridors. [open-bracket]I’ve come to save you.
 Are you there?]

 [open-bracket]Ana!]
-I thought back at her. [open-bracket]Ana, I can take care of myself…maybe…Ana, get out!]
+I thought back at her. [open-bracket]Ana, I can take care of myself... maybe...
+Ana, get out!]

 And then she felt my mental trace suddenly vanish from her mind.